Retro64XYZ/retro64xyz.github.io/_posts/2018-03-15-introduction-to-i2p.md

 project very nearly came to a crashing halt.
 Over time, it was salvaged and the I2P project was able to continue development.

+Unsubstantiated claims that jrandom was a Chinese national now being held in a prison in mainland China have been made but no facts available currently back up these claims.
+An interesting rumor none the less.

 ## What does I2P do

 The initial purpose of the Invisible Internet Project was to provide a secure and anonymous method to communicate with users over IRC.
-I2P evolved from the Inivisible Internet Project and is now intended to provide anonymous peer-to-peer communication for Usenet, email, IRC, file sharing, web hosting (http) and telnet.
-The real purpose of I2P is to provide an anonymous network layer so that other software can intetact through the I2P protocol.
+I2P evolved from the Invisible Internet Project and is now intended to provide anonymous peer-to-peer communication for Usenet, email, IRC, file sharing, web hosting (http) and telnet.
+The real purpose of I2P is to provide an anonymous network layer so that other software can interact through the I2P protocol.

 ## Garlic Versus Onion